-Proposed Interventions

-- Improve and retain capacity within the district governance. - Improve enforcement of environmental and services policies. - Development of systems and procedures for effective land use management and environmental management.
+Challenges Proposed Interventions Lack of skilled staff and capacity at a District level.
+Improve and retain capacity within the district governance.
+Services backlogs and poor water quality.
+Improve enforcement of environmental and services policies.
+Lack of planning tools at a District level.
+Development of systems and procedures for effective land use management and environmental management.